 First Things First

-Any site, but especially a WooCommerce powered site should be built with performance and thus scalability in mind.
-This means you need to have developed a performance-focused theme and all the code it runs should be optimized for performance.
-Optimizing for performance is optimizing for scaling as we’ve talked about before in our article on how to make WooCommerce fast.
+Any site, but especially a WooCommerce-powered site, should be built with performance and, thus, scalability in mind.
+This means you need to have developed a performance-focused theme, and all the code it runs should be optimized for performance.
+Optimizing for performance is optimizing for scaling, as we’ve talked about before in our article on how to make WooCommerce fast.
 All the internal code your site uses, from the theme to any of the plugins you’re using, should be clean and optimized code.
 All interactions with the database should run at the right time and in the most optimized fashion.
-So, remove any plugins you don’t need, double-check the ones you think you need for performance.
+So, remove any plugins you don’t need, and double-check the ones you think you need for performance.
 Using a

 wp profile and

-wp doctor, and Query Monitor and/or Laps are a necessary first step.
+wp doctor, and Query Monitor and/or Laps is a necessary first step.

 This is where scaling starts…